Code-Institute-Submissions/Milestone-Project-224/README.md

 * The Link to the project is -(https://nc-csx.github.io/Milestone-Project-1/)

 ### Credits and Acknowledgments
 1. .footer CSS code, .social-networks, .social-networks li and .social-networks i were copied from -(https://codeinstitute.net) Love Runnings Project.
-The footer html code was also copied from -(https://codeinstitute.net) Love Runnings Project except for the <p> tag and class ="drink-aware"
+The footer html code was also copied from -(https://codeinstitute.net) Love Runnings Project except for the p tag and class="drink-aware".
 2. All images were downloaded from -(https://www.freepik.com/home).
 Please see below for licence attribution
  * Closeup shot of two people clinking glasses with alcohol at a toast "designed by Wirestock - Freepik.com"
  * Alcoholic drink in a bottle "designed by 8Photo - Freepik.com"